 Start small with bottled water, candy bars, or granola bars.
 If you have access to a popcorn machine, sell small bags of it.
 Try to choose one featured item, like a rotating style of brownie, that will keep people coming back.

 As another strategy, you could coordinate with the school's cafeteria staff.
-Designate a stand where students on the prom committee can sell snacks during lunch periods.
+Designate a stand where students on the prom committee can sell snacks during school lunch periods.
 You'll gain easy access to students who might want a different bag of chips or a unique treat that they can't get in the usual checkout line.

 To broaden the scope of potential buyers, set up a stand at an athletic event.
 Anything from track meets to baseball games can be the perfect backdrop for concessions.
-Parents watching their kids will stop by for a snack, especially if they know the money is going toward an event in the district.
+Parents watching their kids will stop by for a snack, especially if they know the money is going toward an school event in the district.

 2. Go with a Bake Sale